pgolm/ansible-role-monit/README.md

   * `target`: Target of monitorization.
 Should be a pidfile, an address or undefined, depending on the `type` of service.
   * `start`: Command that starts the service.
 Optional.
   * `stop`: Command that stop the service.
 Optional.
+  * `user`: Linux username of the user starting the program.
+Optional.
+  * `group`: Linux group of the user starting the program.
+Optional.
   * `rules`: List of rules to be included in this service.
 Optional.
 * `monit_service_detele_unlisted`: Remove existing service monitorization configurations not declared in the `services`.
 Defaults to `true`.
 * `monit_mail_enabled`: Enable mail alerts.
 Defaults to `false`.